loftwah/linux-for-pirates/index.md

 - [freeCodeCamp](https://www.freecodecamp.org/) be a non-profit organisation that be dedicated to helpin' people learn to code for free.
 It be run by a community o' volunteers, and it be supported by donations from the community.

 - [The Odin Project](https://www.theodinproject.com/) be a free online curriculum that be designed to teach web development.
 It be run by a community o' volunteers, and it be supported by donations from the community.

-#### **Data analysis and interpretation**

-Ahoy, me hearties!
-In the realm of data analysis and interpretation, there be three key roles that be playin' important roles in understandin' and utilizin' data: data science, artificial intelligence, and machine learnin'.

-The data scientist be like the ship's cartographer, studyin' and interpretin' the data to chart a course for business decisions and solvin' problems.

-The artificial intelligence (AI) engineer be like the ship's navigator, designin' and implementin' AI systems to guide the ship through the treacherous data seas.

-The machine learnin' engineer be like the ship's quartermaster, designin' and implementin' machine learnin' systems to help the ship make sense of the data and find valuable treasure.

-All three roles be playin' important roles in helpin' the ship navigate the data seas and find valuable insights and information.
-They be workin' closely with other scallywags such as business and IT teams to ensure that the data they be analyzin' is relevant and useful.

-So, hoist the anchor and set sail on the data seas with a crew of data analysis scallywags by yer side!

 #### **Operations**